chspanos/arcade-game/README.md

 * If the Player collides with an Enemy, the Player moves back to the _start_ square and is penalized 10 points.
 * Every time the Player reaches the water, you score an additional 100 points.
 The Player will then move back to the _start_ square for further play.
 * Your score is displayed in the upper right hand corner of the screen.
 (Note: The score will never drop below 0, no matter how many collisions the Player has.)
+* ORANGE _Power Up_ gems will appear randomly on the _road_ lanes.
+The Player can activate the gem by stepping on it.
+Once activated, the gem will turn BLUE and all Enemies will move at reduced speed, until the gem disappears.
+* You can restart the game at any time by refreshing your browser window.

 #### Resources